1st Infantry Regiment (United States): Philippine–American War

 In 1900, following occupation duty in Cuba, the regiment was preparing for shipment to China to participate in the Boxer Rebellion.
 Instead, the regiment was detoured to deal with the rebellion on the Philippine Islands which had also been captured by the United States in the Spanish–American War.
 The regiment would fight in this guerrilla war in the Philippines from 1900 to 1902 and again from 1906 to 1908.

 Subsequently, the regiment was redeployed to garrison duties in Oahu, Hawaii and commanded by Colonel George K. McGunnegle.

 World War I

-1st Infantry Regiment was assigned on 11 September 1918 to the 13th Division at Fort Lewis.
-13th ID never left Fort Lewis, and demobilized there on 8 March 1919.
-1st IR was relieved on 8 March 1919 from assignment to the 13th Division and resumed separate regiment status.
-The regiment was again assigned 27 July 1921, this time to the 2nd Division, which was headquartered at Fort Sam Houston, and assigned to the U.S. VIII Corps.
+The 1st Infantry Regiment was assigned on 11 September 1918 to the 13th Division at Camp Lewis.
+However, the 13th Division never left Camp Lewis, and was demobilized there on 8 March 1919 after the Armistice of 11 November 1918; the 1st Infantry Regiment was concurrently relieved from assignment to the 13th Division and resumed its status as a separate regiment.

+Interwar period

+The regiment was transferred on 27 July 1921 to Fort Sam Houston, Texas, and assigned to the newly-organized 4th Infantry Brigade, 2nd Division.
+The regiment was transferred with its brigade on 28 June 1927 to Fort D.A.
+Russell, Wyoming (later redesignated Fort Francis E. Warren).
+In April 1933, the regiment assumed command and control of parts of the South Dakota Civilian Conservation Corps District.
+Assigned Reserve officers conducted summer training with the regiment at Fort Warren.
+When the 2nd Division was converted from a "square" to a "triangular" organization, the 1st Infantry Regiment was relieved from the 2nd Division on 16 October 1939 and assigned to the reactivated 6th Division at Fort Lewis, Washington, being shortly thereafter transferred to Fort Jackson, South Carolina.
+After maneuvers in Louisiana in May 1940, the division was transferred to Fort Snelling, Minnesota.
+The division participated in the Second Army Maneuvers at Camp Ripley, Minnesota, in August 1940, in the Second Army Maneuvers in Arkansas in August 1941, and in the GHQ Maneuvers in Louisiana in September–October 1941.
+After the GHQ Maneuvers the 6th Division was moved to Fort Leonard Wood, Missouri, for permanent station and arrived there on 10 October 1941.